Calcium Supplements: Can They Transform Your Health? Find Out Now!

 4. Digestive Issues

-Side effects of calcium include gas, bloating, constipation, and heartburn, especially when using calcium carbonate supplements that need stomach acid to be absorbed.
-Because calcium citrate supplements often have fewer adverse effects, they are frequently recommended for people with gastrointestinal problems.
+Side effects of calcium include gas, bloating, constipation, and heartburn, especially when using calcium carbonate tablets that need stomach acid to be absorbed.
+Because calcium citrate tablets often have fewer adverse effects, they are frequently recommended for people with gastrointestinal problems.

 Types of Calcium Supplements